confidential-containers/td-shim/doc/design.md

 ### tools

-[rust-td-tool](../td-shim-ld) is the tool to assembly all components into a TD.bin.
+[td-shim-ld](../td-shim-tools/src/bin/td-shim-ld) is the tool to assembly all components into a TD.bin.

+[td-shim-checker](../td-shim-tools/src/bin/td-shim-checker) is the tool to check metatdata of TD.bin.

+[td-shim-enroll](../td-shim-tools/src/bin/td-shim-enroll) is the tool to enroll data in CFV of TD.bin.

+[td-shim-sign-payload](../td-shim-tools/src/bin/td-shim-sign-payload) is the tool to sign a pyaload binary.

 ### layout